 Time as an estimation unit is wrong!

-Of course, the indicated amount will be different per person.
-Even it is just a feeling of the outcome, what you often see as a reaction is an immediate comparison.
-The aim of the game is, to compare performance to yourself, not to colleagues.
+Of course, the indicated amount will be different for each person.
+Even if it is just a feeling of the outcome, you often see a reaction as an immediate comparison.
+The aim of the game is to compare your performance to yours, not to your colleagues.
 The next questions are:

-The next questions are: “How big outcome was you able to complete per day one year ago?
+The next questions are: “How big an outcome were you able to complete per day one year ago?
 What about the next year?”

 What you would see are hands moving up and down.
-The most often reasons are:
+The most common reasons are:

 • estimation is different based on the knowledge,